Jeremy809/Workplace/README.md

 Future Work:

-Data Enhancement: Collect more samples, particularly for underrepresented clusters, to improve model generalization.
+Data Enhancement: Collect more samples, particularly for low-represented clusters, to improve model generalization.

 Feature Engineering: Explore additional features or transformations to better separate similar clusters.

-Alternative Models: Evaluate other algorithms (e.g., Gradient Boosting, XGBoost) or ensemble approaches for potentially higher performance.
+Including additional water quality parameters (e.g., microbial counts, heavy metals).

 Deployment: Integrate the model into a water quality monitoring workflow for real-time predictions and decision support.

 This framework ensures that the study not only demonstrates strong predictive performance but also provides actionable guidance for improving and expanding the analysis in future projects.

-11. References
+12. References

 Data Source: [River Water Quality Dataset] – Source or repository link where the dataset was obtained.

 Scikit-learn Documentation: Pedregosa et al., Scikit-learn: Machine Learning in Python, Journal of Machine Learning Research, 2011. https://scikit-learn.org